William Barnard (engraver)

-William Barnard (1774–1849) was English mezzotint engraver.
+William Barnard (1774–1849) was an English mezzotint engraver.

 Barnard primarily lived and worked in London.
 He made a series of engravings of Lord Nelson.
 He also made other types of engraving, for example for a grocer, that were frankly promotional.
 One of those was for the "Golden Lane Genuine Brewery", after Dean Wolstenholme Sr.

 After 1829, for a period, Barnard was a designated Keeper of the British Institution.
 According to Thomas Uwins, he was in charge of hanging exhibitions there.
 He died 11 November 1849.